So many challenges, so little time. That's life in the Adirondacks.

 Just before the top of the mountain the path split.
 There wasn't a big difference between the two routes except one led to a wooden bench with a nice view.
 The trails converged shortly after the fork and in no time the top of Arab's fire tower emerged above the trees.
 Belle and I climbed the tower, braving strong gusts as we clambered into the cab.
 I swung the large windows open one by one and enjoyed the view of lakes and mountains before we headed back down.

 The easiest knob ever

 After Arab it was time for my final Triad, Coney Mountain.
-This little rocky knob sits right next to the road and would be obtainable in about 10 minutes if it wasn't for the easy, well-designed trail.
+This little rocky knob sits right next to the road and would be obtainable in about 10 minutes if it weren't for the easy, well-designed trail.
 Instead of negotiating boulders and cliffs, the route skirted left and ascended the mountain like a spiral.